Mortgage Servicers Subject to New California Law

 - Requests that the claimant submit reasonable documentation of the death of the borrower, such as a death certificate or other written evidence of the death of the borrower, within 30 days;

-- Requests that the claimant reasonable documentation regarding his or her status as a in-interest within 90 days.
+- Requests that the claimant reasonable documentation regarding his or her status as a successor-in-interest within 90 days.

 Neither Garn-St. Domain nor the mortgage servicing rules provide a private right of action to the successor for violations.
 SBOR does.
-Patterned after California’s Homeowner’s Bill of Rights (HBOR), if the property has not yet been sold at a trustee’s sale, a successor can seek to enjoin a foreclosure sale until the servicer complies with the law.
-The successor is not entitled to damages but may recover the attorneys’ fees.
+Patterned after California’s Homeowner’s Bill of Rights (HBOR), if the property has not yet been sold at a trustee’s sale, a successor can seek to stop a foreclosure sale until the Mortgage Servicer complies with the law.
+The successor is not entitled to damages but may recover the attorney’s fees.
 If a trustee’s sale has already occurred, the successor may recover “actual economic damages” arising from the violation.
-If the violation was “intentional, reckless, or resulted from willful misconduct” the successor is entitled to the greater of treble actual damages or statutory damages of $50,000
+If the violation was “intentional, reckless, or resulted from willful misconduct” the successor is entitled to the greater of treble actual damages or statutory damages of $50,000.

 Like HBOR, the SBOR does include a safe harbor provision, which allows a mortgage servicer to correct any SBOR violations to avoid liability.
 However, the safe harbor can only be invoked prior to a trustee’s sale.
 SBOR also provides a safe harbor for mortgage servicers that adhere to the “successors-in-interest” regulations within Regulations X and Z. A servicer’s compliance with these regulations will be “deemed to comply” with SBOR.